sai1408/LinuxZerotoHero/README.md

 trap

 **tips:**
 sh <scriptname>  (to execute)
-dir exists ( initial slash need to be removed from path ) :set number in vi editor to see the line numbers shellcheck is useful in finding out syntax related issues.
+dir exists -d ( initial slash need to be removed from path )
+file exists -f
+-e can be used for either dir or file
+if loop comparison use -lt
+:set number in vi editor to see the line numbers
+shellcheck is useful in finding out syntax related issues.